-- 1. The candidate will understand the types of risks faced by an entity and be able to identify and analyze these risks. - 5.
+- 1. The candidate will understand the types of risks faced by an entity and be able to identify and analyze these risks. - 2.
+The candidate will understand the concepts of risk modeling and be able to evaluate and understand the importance of risk models. - 5.
 The candidate will understand the concept of economic capital, risk measures in capital assessment and techniques to allocate the cost of risks within business units.

-- (1a) Explain risk concepts and be able to apply risk definitions to different entities. - (1b) Explain risk taxonomy and its application to different frameworks. - (1c) Identify and assess the potential impact of risks faced by an entity, including but not limited to market risk, currency risk, credit risk, counterparty risk, spread risk, liquidity risk, interest rate risk, equity risk, hazard/insurance risk, inflationary risk, environmental risk, pricing risk, product risk, operational risk, project risk and strategic risk. - (5a) Describe the concepts of measures of value and capital requirements (for example, EVA, embedded value, economic capital, regulatory measures, and accounting measures) and demonstrate their uses in the risk management and corporate decision-making processes
+- (1c) Identify and assess the potential impact of risks faced by an entity, including but not limited to market risk, currency risk, credit risk, counterparty risk, spread risk, liquidity risk, interest rate risk, equity risk, hazard/insurance risk, inflationary risk, environmental risk, pricing risk, product risk, operational risk, project risk and strategic risk. - (2h) Construct approaches to modeling various risks and evaluate how an entity makes decisions about techniques to model, measure and aggregate risks including but not limited to stochastic processes. - (5e) Demonstrate the ability to develop a capital model for a representative financial firm.